ls-2018/etcd_cn/etcdctl/README.md

 ELECT returns a zero exit code only if it is terminated by a signal and can revoke its candidacy or leadership, if any.

-If a candidate is abnormally terminated, election rogress may be delayed by up to the default lease length of 60 seconds.
+If a candidate is abnormally terminated, election rogress may backend delayed by up to the default lease length of 60 seconds.

 ## Authentication commands